ushmm/atrocity-prevention-data/README.md

 # Master analysis file for Tools for Atrocity Prevention project

-The following document annotates the R code for "Lessons Learned in Preventing and Responding to Mass Atrocities," a project of the US Holocaust Memorial Museum's Simon-Skjodt Center for the Prevention of Genocide.
+The following document annotates the R code for the [Tools for Atrocity Prevention](https://preventiontools.ushmm.org/) (TfAP) website, a project of the US Holocaust Memorial Museum's Simon-Skjodt Center for the Prevention of Genocide.
+The code applies to the current version of the TfAP website, last updated in April 2024.
+The code for the July 2022 update can be found in [this GitHub folder](https://github.com/ushmm/atrocity-prevention-data/tree/main/auxiliary/2022%20update%20files).

 Daniel Solomon is the original author of this code.
 Please direct inquiries about this analysis to cpg@ushmm.org.